-We recently spoke with Ellie Bennett, a teacher in the Specialist Support Unit at Gorseland Primary School, about how they have been using Clicker 8 to support their pupils.
+We recently spoke with Ellie Bennett, a teacher in the Specialist Support Unit at Gorseland Primary School, about how they have been using Clicker 8 to support their students.

-“We use Clicker across the SSU and in Key Stage 1 and some of Key Stage 2 in our mainstream school.
-Certain pupils have really taken to this style of learning.
+“We use Clicker across the SSU for lower and some of our upper level elementary students in our mainstream school.
+Certain students have really taken to this style of learning.
 We use Clicker regularly, especially in English, foundation subject lessons and any activities which require forming sentences.
-For example, diary writing in History, labelling in Geography and writing a scroll in RE.
+For example, diary writing in History, labeling in Geography and writing a scroll in Religious Education.
 We have really embraced the benefits of Clicker across the curriculum.

 For those who can write simple sentences phonetically, I encourage the use of Clicker to improve their spellings and enhance their sentences with adjective suggestions or sentence starters, as an example.
 For children who we are working with to develop their independence with writing, we have found using the speech feedback tool to listen to the words in the bank and select the next word in the sequence has built up their self-esteem.